-- (1) The District shall make charges for the installation of and perpetual maintenance of all service lines, water and recycled water meters, and appurtenances thereto; all of which are the property of the District, including the water connection fees, must be paid before work will be performed.
-Any required backflow prevention devices on potable water services and flow or pressure control devices shall be provided by the applicant, owner, or customer at his expense. - (2) In those instances where the applicant provides (at no cost to the District) the water or recycled water service line and appurtenances thereto, the District shall make a charge for the installation of the water or recycled water meter only, which is to remain the property of the District.
-Said charge, in addition to all other usual and regular charges of the District, including any specified connection fee, as set forth in Exhibit B, must be paid before work will be performed. - (3) The District shall make charges for the installation of and perpetual maintenance of all service lines for on-site fire hydrants or automatic fire sprinkler systems, including a check valve on potable water services of a type approved by the National Board of Fire Underwriters, equipped with a bypass meter, but not including the downstream control valve, if such is required by the customer, all to remain the property of the District.
-Said charges, in addition to all other usual and regular charges of the District, including any specified connection fee, as set forth in Exhibit B, must be paid before work will be performed. - (4) Whenever an installation is required by an applicant that is not covered by the schedule of charges established from time to time by the Board and published in Exhibit B to these Rules and Regulations, such work will be done with charges based upon an estimate of costs made by the District.
+- 10.1.1 Installation Charges.
+The District shall impose charges for the installation of and perpetual maintenance of all service lines, water and recycled water meters, and appurtenances thereto, all of which facilities are the property of the District.
+These service line charges, including the water connection fees, must be paid before work will be performed.
+Any required backflow prevention devices on potable water services and flow or pressure control devices must be provided by the applicant, owner, or customer at his expense. - 10.1.2 Charge for Meter Only.
+If the applicant provides (at no cost to the District) the water or recycled water service line and appurtenances, then the District shall impose a charge for the installation of the water or recycled water meter only.
+The meter will remain the property of the District.
+The meter charge, in addition to all other usual and regular charges of the District, including any connection fee, as set forth in Exhibit B, must be paid before work will be performed. - 10.1.3 Fire Suppression Facilities Charges.
+The District shall impose charges for the installation of and perpetual maintenance of all service lines for on-site fire hydrants or automatic fire sprinkler systems, including a check valve on potable water services of a type approved by the National Board of Fire Underwriters, equipped with a bypass meter, but not including the downstream control valve, if required by the customer, all to remain the property of the District.
+Said charges, in addition to all other usual and regular charges of the District, including any specified connection fee, as set forth in Exhibit B, must be paid before work will be performed. - 10.1.4 Extraordinary Work.
+Whenever an installation is required by an applicant that is not covered by the schedule of charges established from time to time by the Board and set forth in Exhibit B to these Rules and Regulations, such work will be done with charges based upon an estimate of costs made by the District.
 If a water or recycled water service line exceeds 50 feet in length, or for any other valid reason it cannot be installed for the amount stated in the appropriate schedule of charges set forth in Exhibit B owing to the peculiarity of the proposed service, the District reserves the right to make said installation.
 A deposit will be required to cover estimated costs prior to the performance of any work.
 Upon completion of the service installation, the deposit will be adjusted based on actual costs.
-If actual costs differ the from the deposit amount, the applicant, owner, or customer shall be invoiced by the District for the excess of the actual cost over the deposited amount, or refunded the difference if less than the deposit. - (5) Whenever water or recycled water service lines, meters, fire hydrants, or other appurtenances are requested to be moved by the applicant for any reason whatsoever, a deposit will be required to cover estimated costs prior to the performance of any work.
+If actual costs differ the from the deposit amount, the applicant, owner, or customer shall be invoiced by the District for the excess of the actual cost over the deposited amount, or refunded the difference if less than the deposit. - 10.1.5 Relocation.
+Whenever water or recycled water service lines, meters, fire hydrants, or other appurtenances are requested to be moved by the applicant for any reason whatsoever, a deposit will be required to cover estimated costs prior to the performance of any work.
 Upon completion of the service relocation, the deposit will be adjusted based on actual costs.
 If actual costs differ from the deposit amount, the applicant, owner, or customer shall be invoiced by the District for the excess of the actual cost over the deposited amount, or refunded the difference if less than the deposit.